zanata/zanata-platform/frontend/README.md

-## This is a module to build frontend javascript projects
+## This is a module to build zanata frontend javascript projects

 At the moment it only contains "user profile page" bundle.